 The Pathology Department aims to provide the best possible service to our users.
 But there may be times when you think we could do better and sometimes you may even want to tell us about something we have done well.

 If you have a Complaint, Comment, or Complement about the service we provide please get in contact.
 This provides us with the opportunity to improve the quality of the services we provide.
 If you wish to give feedback please contact the relevant person/department as outlined using the contact details provided on this site.

-Click for details on Phlebotomy Services (note Phlebotomy Dept. is not managed by laboratory service)
+Phlebotomy Services (note Phlebotomy Dept. is not managed by laboratory service)

-Click for details on completing request forms and labeling the specimen
+Completing request forms and labelling the specimen

-Click for details on transportation of samples to the laboratory
+Transportation of samples to the laboratory